-This trip is one of the most interesting and adventurous ones we have ever offered, with a great amount of research going into where to go and what to do.
-While we have included as much as we can into the printed itinerary, the real adventure lies in the things we have yet to experience on the tour.
+This trip is one of the most interesting and adventurous ones we offer in China, with a great amount of research and over seven years’ experience on knowing where to go and what to do.
 This is not just a tour; it is travelling along the very front line of the modern DPRK and seeing how it relates to its closest neighbour and biggest ally.

 Meet your YPT guide at 3:30pm at the Beijing Zhong Gu Hotel near Beijing Railway Station found here.
-During this meeting, we’ll go through the tour’s itinerary, receive DPRK visas and tickets, as well as a great chance to meet your fellow travellers and to discuss any other questions you may have about the DPRK.
+During this meeting, we’ll go through the tour’s itinerary, and tickets, as well as a great chance to meet your fellow travellers and to discuss any other questions you may have about the tour.

 We depart Beijing Railway Station at 5:25pm on the overnight sleeper train to Dandong city, the border town city of China opposite to North Korea